-Parker James is exploring double majors in finance and operations and supply chain management.
+Parker James is graduating in May 2017 with double majors in Finance and Operations and Supply Chain Management.
 When not studying or playing sports, he is active in the Business Honors Program and the Army Reserve Officer Training Corps.

 What major(s) did you pursue and why?

 I am currently pursuing a double major in Finance and Operations and Supply Chain Management.
 The reason why I chose these two majors is because I feel as if they go hand in hand and perfectly complement one another in the overall business environment.
 Finance was certainly my number one choice coming into college, because I’ve always had the desire to help others achieve financial wealth and stability through sound investments and financial vehicles.
 I believe that everyone has the right to be knowledgeable and self-aware of the opportunities for income — outside of their work income alone — and build a stable retirement.
 If I could ever influence anyone with finance, it would be to start young and build a portfolio that is aimed at an individual’s financial/retirement goal.
 This sounds cliché, but compound interest and building a budget are two of the most useful pieces of advice that anyone can use in their life.
 As for supply chain management, I decided to pursue this secondary major after my visit to SABIC Innovative Plastics.
 I was fascinated with how integral supply chain is in everyday goods and services.
 I thought that supply chain would enlighten my perception of how businesses operate, and how exactly a particular product makes its way from point A to point B in the most cost-effective and efficient manner.